Office 365 Email Signatures: What You Can & Can’t Do

 4. You CAN have different signatures for different departments

-You can setup multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups, i.e. departments within your organization.
-So, you could use one Transport Rule so a specific signature is added for your sales department and then another for marketing, each with different contact information.
+You can set up multiple Transport Rules for your disclaimer/signature and apply them to specific distribution groups, i.e., departments within your organization.
+So, you could use one Transport Rule, so a particular signature is added for your sales department and another for marketing, each with different contact information.

-If you need to update an Office 365 email signature for a certain distribution group, you’ll need to do so in every Transport Rule you’ve created.
-You might have to carry out signature updates several times, but it’s necessary to avoid the aforementioned contact detail gaps.
+If you need to update an Office 365 email signature for a specific distribution group, you’ll need to do so in every Transport Rule you’ve created.
+You might have to carry out signature updates several times, but avoiding the aforementioned contact detail gaps is necessary.

 5. You CAN’T test your email signatures in advance